nao1215/sqly/README.md

 sqly --dialect postgresql --sql "SELECT user_name, identifier::text FROM \"user\" WHERE user_name ILIKE 'b%'" user.csv
 ```

+`--dialect` is translation, not emulation: constructs with no SQLite equivalent are rejected by name, and SQL that SQLite accepts is passed through, where the answer can differ from the source dialect.
+The [dialects page](https://nao1215.github.io/sqly/dialects/) lists both, with the divergences sqly knows about.

 ## The shell

 `sqly` with no `--sql` opens a REPL: tab completion for keywords, tables, columns, and paths, history across sessions, and dot-commands for everything SQL has no syntax for.